peterguzw0927/SLAM_using_SonarData/README_SOFTWARE.md

 ### 1. Prerequisites

-#### holoocean==0.5.8
-- Holoocean is a simulator operated on Unreal Engine4, which can be used to generate sonar datasets (IMU though).

 #### matplotlib>=3.8.0
 - Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.